firozkhan18/technologies-notes/core-java-basics-1-1.md

 6. `Comparator` has the distinct advantage of being self-descriptive.
 For example, if you are writing a `Comparator` to compare two `Employee`s based on their salary, name that comparator `SalaryComparator`.

 ## Observer Design Pattern in Java

 ### What is the Observer Design Pattern?

 The Observer Design Pattern is used for notifying changes in one object (the Subject) to one or more observing objects (Observers).
 This pattern is prevalent in the Model-View-Controller (MVC) architecture.

+The Observer design pattern in Java is a crucial pattern, as the name suggests, it's used to observe changes.
+Suppose you want to be notified of changes in a particular object; you can observe that object, and changes will be notified to you.
+The object being observed is referred to as the **Subject**, and the classes that observe the subject are called **Observers**.
+This pattern is widely used, especially in conjunction with the Model-View-Controller (MVC) design pattern, where changes in the model are propagated to the view so that it can render the modified information.

 ### Implementation of Observer Design Pattern in Java